fwdekker/mommy/README.md

 installed in `/usr/bin/mommy` (and the manual page in `/usr/share/man/man1/mommy.1.gz`). if `whereis mommy` doesn't work, mommy is not on your path, but you can still find her with `find / -name mommy`~

-anyway, after finding mommy, you can just symlink using the following commands:
+after finding mommy, you can just symlink using the following commands:
 (if `whereis` gave different paths than the ones above, then change these commands accordingly)
 ```shell
 sudo ln -fs /usr/bin/mommy /usr/bin/daddy